-Taking the steps required to protect your saved files is crucial.
-Think about the priceless photos, home movies, music library, important work documents and other irreplaceable files and settings that would be lost in the event of a disaster.
+Before you reinstall Windows 10, you should take steps to protect your saved files.
+Just think about all the priceless photos, home movies, important work documents and other irreplaceable files that would be lost in the event of a disaster.

 The good news is that backing up your files couldn't be easier, and the tools you need are provided in Windows 10 itself.